 Here is an outline of what you need to do to set up and run your payroll.
-If your business is in the Barnoldswick and Skipton area we, at Windle & Bowker, can help you to set up and run your payroll or we can run your payroll for you.
+If your business is in the Barnoldswick area we, at Windle & Bowker, can help you to set up and run your payroll or we can run your payroll for you.

 In order to set up a Pay As You Earn (PAYE) scheme with HMRC it is necessary to contact the New Employer’s Helpline on 0300 200 3211 or register online via the GOV.UK website.

 As an employer you will be responsible for operating PAYE and calculating National Insurance Contributions (NICs).
 There are also certain statutory payments you may have to make from time to time which you need to be aware of.
 These include:

 - statutory maternity pay (SMP) and

 - shared parental pay (ShPP).

 A vast amount of information is available on the GOV.UK website detailing the operation of PAYE together with online calculators these can be accessed as part of the HMRC Basic PAYE tools.